aashay/bellschedule/blogpost.md

 ### Server.js

-Let's create a basic Hello World `server.js` and choose [Handlebars](http://handlebarsjs.com/) as a templating engine (feel free to use a different one) just to make sure we're up and running.
+Let's create a basic Hello World `server.js` and choose [Handlebars](http://handlebarsjs.com/) as a templating engine (I like Handlebars but you can use a different one) just to make sure we're up and running.
 We'll also use the `serve-static` middleware to server static content.

 ```
 /**